 When tent camping, very long tent stakes or corkscrew style stakes are preferable.
 The short tent stakes are not ideal for soft sand and may come loose.

 In areas where there is not a restroom, human waste should be buried above the high tide line in a location where other people will be unlikely to walk or camp.
 With a small trowel, dig a hole about 6-8 inches deep and 4-6 inches in diameter.
 Cover the cathole when finished.
 Using this method minimizes the possibility of spreading diseases.

 Weather conditions can change rapidly on the islands.
 Be aware of the predicted tides.
 Information and weather predictions can be found on the Weather page.

 Park and federal regulations on camping and other activities can be found in the Rules and Regulations section of the Laws and Policies page.

-Kayakers and canoers who are camping in the park are asked to leave a float plan with the park.
+Kayakers and canoers who are camping in the park are asked to leave a float plan with a responsible family member or friend who will see you within 24 hours of your planned return date.
 More information is available on the Kayaking and Canoeing page.